 Please read my detailed article about guppy diseases, parasites and illnesses.

 Condition the Water Using Water Conditioners

-If you are using tap water for your tanks, water conditioner is a must for you to remove chlorine and chloramine as well heavy metals.
+If you are using tap water for your tanks, a water conditioner is a must for you to remove chlorine and chloramine as well heavy metals.

 Always use premium water conditioners such as Seachem Prime.
 A bottle of 500 ml of Prime can treat 5,000 US gallons of water.
-Very cost effective way to ensure your fish health.
+Very cost-effective way to ensure your fish health.

 If you have a well, and the water is safe for drinking, I still recommend using a water conditioner.
 Also test the well water for ammonia, nitrites and nitrates.

-A friend of mine has been struggling for more than a year figuring out why the nitrate levels are ridiculously high in his fish tanks, even after water changes.
+A friend of mine has been struggling for more than a year to figure out why the nitrate levels are ridiculously high in his fish tanks, even after water changes.
 Through some tests, he found out, that the water from his well had a 20 ppm nitrate level.
 The water was safe to drink, but not so safe for keeping fish.

 Always Use Water from Same Sources